veit/jupyter-tutorial/docs/workspace/jupyter/nbextensions/create-plugin.rst

         [I 10:54:46 InstallContribNbextensionsApp] - Validating: OK
         …

 #.
-Aktiviert die *Setup*-Extension in :menuselection:`Nbextensions`.
+Activate the *Setup* extension in  :menuselection:`Nbextensions`.

-Schließlich könnt ihr ein neues Notebook erstellen, das dann folgende Struktur
+Finally you can create a new notebook, which then has the following structure:
-aufweist: `setup.ipynb <setup.ipynb>`_.
+`setup.ipynb <setup.ipynb>`_.

 .. seealso::
    * `Set Your Jupyter Notebook up Right with this Extension